 Alzheimer's is a chronic neurodegenerative disease.
 It is the most common form of dementia and accounts for 60 to 80% of dementia cases.
 It causes problems with memory, thinking and behaviour.
 Symptoms usually develop slowly and get worse over time, gradually become severe enough to interfere with day to day work.
 People with Alzheimer's live an average life of eight years after the symptoms become visible.
 There is no current cure for Alzheimer's, but treatments for symptoms are available and the research is continued.

 Neurodegenerative diseases consist of wide range of disorders, characterized by the progressive degeneration or death of nerve cells.
 It affects nerve tissue and causes different neuropsychological manifestations as well.
 It is an umbrella term for a range of conditions which particularly affect the neurons in the human brain.

-The cause of neurodegenerative diseases is currently unknown, but genetic and environmental factors have been shown to play a vital role in their development.
+Genetic and environmental factors have been shown to play a vital role in the development of neurodegenerative diseases.
 Age is one of the major risk factor that is common between all types of neurodegenerative disease as it progresses at older ages commonly.

 There is no one test to identify if someone has dementia.
 Doctors diagnose dementia based on a careful medical history, a physical examination, laboratory tests, and the characteristic changes in thinking, day-to-day activities and behaviour associated with each type.

 It is difficult to determine the exact type of dementia because the symptoms are very similar and brain changes of different dementias can overlap.